jvillacampa/amphibians-pini/README.md

-# Code used for analysis of data on amphibian communities changes with altitude
+# Analysis of amphibian communities changes with altitude
-In this respository you can find the code used to produce the data for
+In this respository you can find the code used to analyze the data presented in ....
 ## Scripts R
 - 1-creating_basefiles: This script needs to be run first.
 It creates the basefiles that will be used through the analysis.
 - Functions and packages: Includes functions and packages used in the analysis.
 It is called in the rest of scripts.